BboyAwey/ajax-manager/README.md

 ## Config

 You can write config in both model difinition config, `ajaxManager(m, globalConfig, j)` and `API(config)`.You can find all the accepted config in [jQuery.ajax](http://api.jquery.com/jQuery.ajax/).
-All the config will be merged in one object just like `Object.assign(ajaxManagerConfig, modelDifinitionConfig, apiCallingConfig)` except events and `data`.
+All the config will be merged in one object just like `Object.assign(globalConfig, modelConfig, apiCallingConfig)` except events and `data`.

 ## Events